egberts/egberts.github.io-src/content/pages/uses.md

 ## Patent Efforts

 - I've written, filed, and have been awarded several patents.
 Those awarded patents are available upon request.
-Filed patents are pending and hopefully awarded.
-Unfiled patents will be kept as unfiled and unreported.
+- Filed patents are pending and hopefully will be awarded.
+- Unfiled patents will be kept as unfiled and unreported.